argoproj-labs/hera/GOVERNANCE.md

 # Hera Governance

-This document outlines the governance for the overall Hera Project.
+This document outlines the governance for the Hera Project.

 Any changes to Hera's governance and this document require a unanimous vote by all TOC members.